keithruezyl1/law-entry-extension/law_entry_app.md

 - **Duplicate Matches Toast (create flow)**: While composing entries, the form surfaces a non-blocking toast for potential near-duplicate matches with quick visibility into titles/citations; a CTA is available for viewing all matches when applicable.
 - **Improved Relations Editing**: `LegalBasisPicker` supports internal linking with enriched context (titles and first URLs fetched where available) and defaults types sensibly.
 - **Navigation Robustness**: The success state for the creation toast is handled via session storage, ensuring reliable feedback across redirects and browser histories.

+### Critical Bug Fixes & Security Improvements (9/6/25)

+- **Fixed White Screen Error**: Resolved `ReferenceError: Cannot access 'b' before initialization` that was causing the application to display a blank white screen.
+- **Fixed Entry Type Default Issue**: Corrected bug where all new entries were defaulting to "constitution_provision" regardless of the selected entry type.
+Now properly requires users to select an entry type.
+- **Enhanced Security Against Quota Manipulation**: Implemented safeguards to ensure that entry updates cannot affect progress calculations.
+Only entry creation dates (`created_at`) are used for quota calculations, preventing team members from manipulating quotas by editing existing entries.
+- **Fixed Entry Attribution Bug**: Resolved critical issue where entries were being attributed to wrong team members due to missing `created_by` field in the database.
+This was causing incorrect quota calculations and progress tracking.
+- **Improved Data Integrity**: Enhanced entry creation process to properly set `created_by`, `created_by_name`, and `created_by_username` fields, ensuring accurate team member attribution.
+- **Cleaned Up Console Logging**: Removed excessive debug logging that was cluttering the browser console, improving performance and debugging experience.
+- **Quota System Reliability**: Fixed carryover logic and excess entry handling to ensure accurate daily quota calculations and progress tracking across all team members.

 ## Technology Stack